axhlzy/dl_interceptor_ex/README.md

 - Symbol resolution via xDL (shows function names when available)
 - **Breakpoints** — SIGSTOP the process before any init_array entry
 - **Memory dump** — dump the .so after relocation at any init_array entry
+- **GumTrace Support** — deep execution tracing for specific init functions using `libGumTrace.so`
-- **Init array hooks** — replace, skip, or wrap individual init functions
+- **Init array hooks** — replace, skip, or wrap individual init functions with execution time measurement
 - Supports **armeabi-v7a**, **arm64-v8a**, **x86**, and **x86_64**
 - Supports Android 5.0–16 (API 21–36)
 - Runtime `soinfo` struct scanning — no hardcoded offsets, works across AOSP and vendor linkers